IBM-Z-System-Automation/SA_doc_feedback/.github/ISSUE_TEMPLATE/create-a-documentation-issue.md

 ---
 name: Create a documentation issue
-about: Create an issue that you encounter with System Automation for z/OS documentation to help us improve.
+about: Create an issue that you encountered with System Automation for z/OS documentation to help us improve.
 title: Create a documention issue
 labels: ''